opnsense/docs/source/manual/how-tos/caddy.rst

 * | `Let's Encrypt` or `ZeroSSL` can not be explicitely chosen.
 Caddy automatically issues one of these options, determined by speed and availability.
 These certificates can be found in ``/var/db/caddy/data/caddy/certificates``.
 * | When an `Upstream Destination` only supports TLS connections, yet does not offer a valid certificate, enable ``TLS Insecure Skip Verify`` in a `Handler` to mitigate connection problems.
 * | Caddy upgrades all connections automatically from HTTP to HTTPS.
 When cookies do not have have the ``secure`` flag set by the application serving them, they can still be transmitted unencrypted before the connection is upgraded.
 If these cookies contain very sensitive information, it might be a good choice to close port 80.
-* | Handlers are not limited to one per domain/subdomain.
-If there are multiple different URIs to handle (e.g. ``/foo/*`` and ``/bar/*``), create a handler for each of them.
-Just make sure each of these URIs are on the same level, creating ``/foo/*`` and ``/foo/bar/*`` will make ``/foo/*`` match everything.
-Additionally, when creating an empty handler for a domain/subdomain, the templating logic will always automatically place it last in the Caddyfile site block.
-This means, specific URIs will always match before an empty URI.
-Though, using just one handler with an empty URI is recommended for most usecases, since it catches all traffic directed at a domain/subdomain.
 * | There is no TCP/UDP stream and WAF (Web Application Firewall) support in this plugin.
 For a business grade Reverse Proxy with WAF functionality, use ``os-OPNWAF``.
 For TCP/UDP streaming, use either ``os-nginx`` or ``os-haproxy``.
 As an alternative to a WAF, it is simple to integrate Caddy with CrowdSec.
 Check the tutorial section for guidance.